sund0g/docker-tutorial/docker-and-kubernetes/simple-k8s/README.md

 		docker system prune -a

-> It is left to the the user to decide whether to use classic Docker or kubectl comands.
+> It is left to the the user to decide whether to use classic Docker or kubectl commands.